rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 If a relative seek intent with a seconds value of `0` is received, the platform **SHOULD** ignore it, rather than rebuffering at the current position.

 #### 3.4.3.
-Trick Play Intent
+Fast-forward and Rewind Intents

-The Trick Play Intent allows users to fast-forward or rewind:
+These intents allow users to fast-forward or rewind:

 ```json
 {